Seagate/cortx/doc/community-build/Network_&_Disk_Configuration_For_VirtualBox.md

     <img src="../images/network_disks/ethernet_1.png">
     <br><br>
-- This will connect the NIC cards to DHCP IP address, and the DNS configured on your host machine.
+- This will connect the NIC cards to DHCP IP address, and the DNS configured on your local machine.

     <img src="../images/network_disks/ethernet_2.png">
     <br><br>